 Perfectionism can really steal the joy out of the design process.
 Deciding on a brand guide and making a theme choice early on in your web design process can help channel your individual creativity and will enhance your brand authenticity and theme aesthetic.Discover 3 Ways Perfectionism Is Killing Your Creativity & BusinessClick To Tweet

 Don’t let perfectionism hold you back.
 Just take the first step and start.
 Wondering where the best place to do that is?
 Or what your next step should be?
-We shared an article that will help you plan, set up, and launch your small business WordPress website over the weekend.
+We’ve created a free roadmap PDF that will help you plan, build, and launch your small business WordPress website over the weekend.
 Ready?
 Let’s do this!